Skip to main

 What is the timeline for this initiative?

-An RFP will likely be released in December with the goal of a final decision on a partnership — whether to embark on a partnership and with whom — in the summer of 2026.
+An RFP was released in early December with the goal of a final decision on a partnership — whether to embark on a partnership and with whom — in the summer of 2026.

 If we move forward with a partnership, we will implement a new service model thereafter and keep employees informed along the way.